 Request Validation and Pydantic Models

 One of FastAPI’s most powerful features is its deep integration with Pydantic for data validation.
-Let us explore what Pydantic can do beyond the basics we have already seen.
+The capabilities of Pydantic beyond the basics already discussed are examined below.

 Field Validation

-Pydantic’s Field function gives you fine-grained control over validation:
+Pydantic’s Field function provides fine-grained control over validation:

 from pydantic import BaseModel, Field, field_validator